Case Study

 Mailbuttons

 Mailbuttons enables AI-powered workflows delivered through the most universal interface: email.
-Built in Rust for safety and speed, and deployed with Shuttle for simplicity and scale.
+I built it in Rust for safety and speed, and deploy it on my own infrastructure.

 Overview

 Mailbuttons provides frictionless access to AI agents directly via email, letting users trigger automations and receive structured outputs without new apps or logins.
-The platform emphasizes reliability, low latency, and a security-first architecture.
+I designed the platform to emphasise reliability, low latency, and a security-first architecture.

 Industry